 But today, I found myself able to get back into my crafting groove, and I completed an additional 13 rows of half double crochet:

-which allowed me to lay out the second of what will be six rows of dots:
+Crocheting these thirteen rows allowed me to lay out more dots which comprise the second of what will be six rows of them: